openhab/openhabian/docs/openhabian-amanda.md

 =====================

 First, make yourself aware how important a comprehensive backup and recovery concept is.
-Yes, this text is the README on the backup software part for OpenHABian that you're reading, but take a couple of minutes to read and think about recovery in a generic sense first.
+Yes, this text is the README on the backup software part for openHABian that you're reading, but take a couple of minutes to read and think about recovery in a generic sense first.
 This might avoid a LOT of frustration.

 So you have your smart home working thanks to openHAB(ian).... but what if a component of your system fails ?